AdobeDocs/campaign-standard.en/help/api/using/deleting-subscriptions.md

 ---
 title: Deleting subscriptions
-description: Learn how to delete subscriptions with APIs.
+description: Learn how to delete subscriptions with APIs
-audience: developing
-content-type: reference
-topic-tags: campaign-standard-apis

 feature: API
 role: Data Engineer
 level: Experienced
 exl-id: 76e2d102-c877-41a6-af87-2f407201a572
 ---
-# Deleting subscriptions {#mdeleting-subscriptions}
+# Deleting subscriptions with APIs {#mdeleting-subscriptions-api}

 <!--NOTE TO WRITER: There are two duplicate headings that seem to have the same content.
 Delete one?
 Rename if different?-->